Total government contribution

-Independent schools are funded by a combination of parental contribution (usually in the form of fees) and Australian Government and state and territory government funding.
-Of the two broad categories of government funding to schools, recurrent and capital, it is recurrent funding that supports the ongoing operating expenses of schools and is by far the most significant.
+Of the two broad categories of government funding to schools, recurrent and capital, recurrent funding, which supports the ongoing operating expenses of schools, is by far the most significant.

-In 2019-20, Commonwealth and state and territory governments spent a total of $70.6 billion on school education.
+In 2019-20, Australian governments, both Commonwealth and state and territory, spent a total of $70.6 billion on school education.
 As the table below shows, $52.6 billion of this public investment went to government schools and $18.0 billion went to non-government schools.

 Recurrent funding for school education, 2019-20 ($ billion)